MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/overview-of-tcpip-performance.md

 ---
 # Overview of TCP/IP performance

-Transmission Control Protocol/Internet Protocol (TCP/IP) performance is a comparison with identical endpoints in terms of hardware, network path, and Operating System (OS) when it comes to enhance it.
-Performance testing for TCP/IP is done under optimal conditions.
+Transmission Control Protocol/Internet Protocol (TCP/IP) performance is a comparison.
+The comparison should be conducted with identical endpoints in terms of hardware, network path, and Operating System (OS).
 Real-life performance is different because multiple factors are involved and may cause a bottleneck.
 These factors are often the underlying network, the design of TCP and the actual transmit rate of storage IOs.

 Read more about [performance tuning](/windows-server/networking/technologies/network-subsystem/net-sub-performance-tuning-nics) to set the best performing configuration for the endpoints.

-[TCP receive window autotuning](/windows-server/networking/technologies/network-subsystem/net-sub-performance-tuning-nics#bkmk_tcp_params) is an application defined feature used to scale up the connection.
+[TCP receive window autotuning](/windows-server/networking/technologies/network-subsystem/net-sub-performance-tuning-nics#bkmk_tcp_params) is an application defined feature used for scaling up the connection to utilize the bandwidth in high latency network.
 For example, if the TCP is configured to use autotuning level to normal and if the application has enough buffer defined for TCP window, then the OS will scale the TCP to maximum quickly.
-If the TCP has a window size of 65,536*256, and if the latency is 10 milliseconds (ms), then the maximum attainable speed is 1.6 gigabytes per second (GB/s) (the entire bandwidth of a 10 gigabits (Gb) Network Interface Card (NIC)).
-However, this feature is designed for higher latency networks because the OS won't allocate the entire link speed to a single socket.

-For low latency networks, the application tells the TCP to push data to application using Push flag instead of scaling the TCP window.
+However, this feature is designed for higher latency networks.
+For low latency networks, there is no such requirement as there won't be a lot of segments on the fly (for example, on the network infra).

 For high latency networks with a TCP window that isn't scaled to maximum at once, there are algorithms such as [CUBIC](https://datatracker.ietf.org/doc/html/draft-rhee-tcpm-cubic-02), [NewReno](https://datatracker.ietf.org/doc/html/rfc6582), and [Compound TCP](https://datatracker.ietf.org/doc/html/draft-sridharan-tcpm-ctcp-02) to determine the bandwidth-delay product (BDP) and scale the window accordingly.
 Windows OS assigns a congestion algorithm to each socket created.